osmosis-labs/osmosis/SECURITY.md

 4. **Resolution**: Once fixed, you will be contacted to verify the solution.
 5. **Public Disclosure**: Details of the vulnerability may be publicly disclosed after ensuring it poses no further risk.

+During the vulnerability disclosure process, we ask security researchers to keep vulnerabilities and communications around vulnerability submissions private and confidential until a patch is developed.
 Should a security issue require a network upgrade, additional time may be needed to raise a governance proposal and complete the upgrade.

+During this time:

+- Avoid exploiting any vulnerabilities you discover.
+- Demonstrate good faith by not disrupting or degrading Osmosis's services.

 ## Severity Characterization